devlongen/devlongen/README.md

 # 👋 About Me

 ### 👨🏼‍💻 History
-I'm a 20-year-old developer from Joinville (SC), passionate about technology since I was 7.
+I'm a 20-year-old developer from Joinville (SC - BRAZIL), passionate about technology since I was 7.
 I’ve grown up alongside the evolution of the internet.
 In 2022, I started a technical course in Systems Development and completed it with training in the area.
 I'm now pursuing a degree in Software Engineering.

 ---